Skip to main content

 (Left to right) Marilyn Reedy, Trish Hargrove, Nancy Stewart, and Vivian Stacy on their phenology walk.

-The Adkins Phenology Project is currently a volunteer-led program that meets every other week and observes nine species of plants and animals throughout the Arboretum.
+The Adkins Phenology Project, launched by Chesapeake Conservation Corps member Blake Steiner in 2018, is currently a volunteer-led program.
+The team meets every other week and observes nine species of plants and animals throughout the Arboretum.
 These observations are entered into Nature’s Notebook, an online database that the USA National Phenology Network uses to collect data and share with scientists, researchers, and the public.

-For more information about volunteering, contact Jenny Houghton at jhoughton@adkinsarboretum.org.
+For more information about volunteering, contact Laura Vlahovich at lvlahovich@adkinsarboretum.org.

 Close